 From a world-class facility in Puerto Vallarta, Mexico, Vallarta Botanical Garden provides an unprecedented opportunity to share the wonder of the vast diversity of Mexico’s unrivaled and unique plant species with people from around the world.
 The assembled botanical collections are housed in a safe environment, and the Garden maintains the most-visited public collection of orchids in the country of Mexico.

 Additionally, The Vallarta Botanical Garden has focused on protecting endangered species and habitats since its founding in 2004.
 In an ongoing campaign, Vallarta Botanical Garden plays a vital role in a decade-long conservation project for the emblematic military macaw (ara militaris mexicanus), which was vanishing from the area until recently.
 The artificial nest box project has provided a vital link in the reproduction of this apex species, and wild military macaws can be seen daily at the botanical garden.

 Vallarta Botanical Garden has celebrated the gorgeous Mexican wildlife, its diversity, and its most prided flora species and birds, attracting crowds of visitors and raising awareness regarding the importance of wildlife preservation.

 The Garden exists today, but the aim is to prolong the longevity of Mexican nature and ensure these wild lands and species are protected for future generations.
-“It is a considerable effort and one that can’t be done alone, “says Executive Director Jeremy Taylor.
+“It is a considerable effort and one that can’t be done alone, “says General Director Jesus Reyes.

-To build upon our 16-year track record of conservation and preservation to ensure a sustainable Mexico and preserve ecosystems and protect endangered habitat.
+To build upon our 17-year track record of conservation and preservation to ensure a sustainable Mexico and preserve ecosystems and protect endangered habitat.